Here is Your Invitation to be a Unit Commissioner

 Be a Unit Commissioner

-Stepping up will assure that our adult unit leaders will have the support they need.
+Stepping up will ensure that our adult unit leaders will have the support they need.
 Scouting is at a critical time, recovering from COVID and returning to regular programming, and units need your help.
-Compared to unit participation, the time commitment is much lower and the rewards are great.
-Training is offered online and in-person, the next being April 23, 2022 at University of Scouting.
+Compared to unit participation, the time commitment is much lower, and the rewards are great.
+Training is offered online and in person.

 How do I take the next step